michaelleoniuk/meet/README.md

 **Objective**

-To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+To build **Meet App**, a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+**How serverless functions will be used in Meet App**

+Meet App will use serverless functions (AWS lambda) for the authorization server instead of using a traditional server.
+Serverless funktions will be used for fetching upcoming events from the Google Calendar API.

 **Technical Requirements:**
 - The app must be a React application.